 When purchasing a new home, you may rely on the assurances of the seller when entering into the purchase.
 Unfortunately, some property sellers may attempt to disguise that their property is infested with termites.
 Purchasing a home that has a termite problem can mean losing a significant amount of money necessary to exterminate the termites and repair your home.
 If you or a family member unknowingly purchased a home with termites due to the fraudulent representations of the seller, you should consult with an experienced Baltimore termite inspection lawyer.

 At Whitney, LLP, our fraudulent inspection lawyers can help you build a claim against a property seller that intentionally deceived you.
 We understand how stressful it can be to deal with a home that is infested with termites and we are here to fight for you.
-To schedule a free legal consultation to discuss your claim, call (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your claim, call (410) 583-8000, or contact us online.

 Maryland Real Estate Disclosure Laws Concerning Termites